 When using a CRM for the sales process, all your client information will be on the cloud, which makes it vulnerable to hacking.
 How secure is the sales CRM that you’re planning to adopt?

-The main vision of every business is to scale its revenue, so you need a CRM that supports your team at every step of the growth.
+The main vision of every business is to scale its revenue, so you need a sales team CRM that supports you at every step of the growth.

 Look for the add-ons that you can consider for your business and at which capacity the CRM is scalable.